nbay13/biorunr/README.md

 # biorunR

-An R package for running bioinformatic analysis
+An R package for running bioinformatic analysis.
+Includes wrapper functions for performing differential expression (DESeq2) and geneset enrichment (GSEA, ssGSEA, topGO), and functions for plotting data.

 ## Dependencies
  - DESeq2 (& ashr)